Fluent Math Logo X symbol

 • As a yearly refresher and review of multiplication facts to improve retention and automaticity.

 Fluent Math is an automatic method to practice multiplication automaticity without stress.
-Teachers can, in an easy way, get the entire class to practice for 5 focused minutes every morning (and preferably afternoon).
+Teachers can, for free and in an easy way, get the entire class to practice for 5 focused minutes every morning (and preferably afternoon).
 The entire multiplication table is reviewed, and each student practice individually at their own pace.
 Fluent Math automatically handles practice, repetition, spacing, and progress.

 For kids, teenagers, and adults who need to review the multiplication tables, identify the facts they struggle with, and achieve automaticity.